DevKarenC/100-days-of-code/README.md

 **Thoughts**: When I first started to learn programming, the terms "imperative" and "declarative" styles of programming were confusing to me.
 In essence, imperative programming describes HOW your program should achieve something (ex. step by step) and is used in object-oriented programming, whereas declarative programming describes WHAT your program should ultimately achieve and is used in functional programming).
 Now that I know about the higher-order functions and methods, they make more sense to me since higher-order functions make it a lot easier for you to just tell your program what to do (ex. triple every number in the array) rather than having to specify the steps of achieving the same goal.
 Callback functions were also very confusing to me at first (I mean, it's called a "callback" function - back then I was wondering what exactly you are calling back?).
 With practice, I am now more comfortable using them in my code and it's such an important part of JavaScript since it's used everywhere.

+## Day 54: March 24, 2021

+**Today's Progress** 👩🏻‍💻

+- [x] Review JavaScript array higher-order functions
+- [x] Refactor Todo List code
+- [x] React JS Introduction (The Odin Project)

+**Thoughts**: Some notes to self: remember to **actually RETURN** something inside of the higher-order functions and be aware of **what's being returned**!
+Too many times I have assumed that my function returns a value when in reality, I see `undefined` being returned instead 😅.
+For the Todo List, I made some small edits to refactor code such as deleting unused imports from modules, removing unnecessary comments (the ones that don't add value to code), and adding consistency to module names (starting all with capital letters).